This leaflet provides you with information that you may find useful during your time with our service.

 We want to offer you as much help and support as you feel you need, to enable you to live the life you want.
 If you are not sure about anything in this leaflet please ask a member of staff.

-What is the Community Treatment Team (CTT)?
+What is a Community Treatment Team (CTT)?

 The Community Treatment Team provides an assessment and treatment service for people who are experiencing difficulty with their mental health.